eddelbuettel/rcppspdlog/docs/mkdmt-src/src/man/RcppSpdlog-package.md

-## 'spdlog' C++ Header Library for Logging
+## R and C++ Interfaces to 'spdlog' C++ Header Library for Logging

 ### Description

 The mature and widely-used C++ logging library 'spdlog' by Gabi Melman provides many desirable features.
-This package bundles these header files for easy use by R packages via a simple 'LinkingTo:' inclusion.
+This package bundles these header files for easy use by R packages from both their R and C++ code.
+More explicit use via 'LinkingTo:' is also supported.

 ### Details